cinema-booker/mobile-v2/README.md

 ## .env :

-Update variables to your own, be sure to use postgresql database
+Update variables to your own, be sure to use PostgreSQL database

 ## Project install